apache/whimsy/DEPLOYMENT.md

      * `/x1/srv/git/letsencrypt/letsencrypt-auto --apache -d whimsy.apache.org -d whimsy4.apache.org -d whimsy-vm4.apache.org -d whimsy-test.apache.org`

  * The SVN settings should now be set up in whimsy-vm5 and later (Puppet 6)

+ * check that board-agenda-websocket.service is running:
+   * `sudo systemctl status board-agenda-websocket.service` - this should show the service is running and has been up for some while
+   * `curl localhost:34234` - should produce 'curl: (52) Empty reply from server' or similar
+   * if curl replies with something else, check that the service is still running (and has not just been restarted)
+   * if the syslog contains a message of the form:
+     'Sep 24 13:09:07 whimsy-vm6 ruby[3435205]:   what():  Encryption not available on this event-machine'
+     then it will be necessary to re-install the gem eventmachine

  * Update the following cron scripts under https://svn.apache.org/repos/infra/infrastructure/apmail/trunk/bin:
      * listmodsubs.sh - add the new host